WTFAcademy/WTF-Ethers/en/25_Flashbots/readme.md

 ![](./img/25-2.png)

-After completing these two steps, your encrypted wallet will successfully connect to Flashbots RPC, and you can use it as usual to avoid sandwich attacks!
+After completing these two steps, your wallet will successfully connect to Flashbots RPC, and you can use it as usual to avoid sandwich attacks!

 ## Flashbots Bundle

 Developers who search for MEV opportunities on the blockchain are called "searchers."
 Flashbots Bundle is a tool that helps searchers extract MEV from Ethereum transactions.
-Searchers can use it to combine multiple transactions and execute them in a specified order.
+Searchers can use it to combine multiple transactions in a bundle and execute them in a specified order.

-For example, if a searcher finds an opportunity for sandwich attacks in a transaction that buys PEOPLE tokens on the public mempool, they can insert a buy and sell transaction before and after this transaction, respectively, to form a transaction bundle and send it to Flashbots.
-These transactions will be executed in the specified block without changing the order, and there is no need to worry about being attacked by other MEV bots.
+For example, if a searcher finds an opportunity for sandwich attacks in a transaction that buys `PEOPLE` tokens on the public mempool, they can insert a buy and sell transaction before and after this transaction, respectively, to form a transaction bundle and send it to Flashbots.
+These transactions will either be executed in the specified block without changing the order, or they will never be executed.
+So there is no need to worry about being attacked by other MEV bots.

 ![MEV Steps by 0xBeans.eth](./img/25-3.jpeg)